morris-lab/CellOracle/docs/tutorials/simulation.rst

 This analysis may provide an insight into a complex system how TF controls enormous target genes to determines cell fate.

+The jupyter notebook files and data used in this tutorial are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks/05_simulation>`_ .

 Python notebook

 .. toctree::